SebT21/Data-Science-Projects/ETF Clustering/README.md

 ## Repository Contents

-- **`code/`**: Python scripts for data preprocessing, clustering, and rotational momentum analysis.
+- **`Code.py`**: Python scripts for data preprocessing, clustering, and rotational momentum analysis.
-- **`report/`**: The final project report, detailing the methodologies, findings, and insights.
+- **`Final Report.pdf`**: The final project report, detailing the methodologies, findings, and insights.
-- **`graphs/`**: Visualizations of clustering results and cumulative returns for various configurations.
+- **`Outputs and Results/`**: Visualizations of clustering results and cumulative returns for the best configuration.
+- - **`Development Project Presentation.pptx`**: Slightly different presentation format of the results, with a closer snapshot of some of the clusters.

 ## Future Work